-You can also choose to pursue an academic career at the university after completing your Master's degree: write a dissertation and get a PhD.
+You can also choose to pursue an academic career at the university after completing your Master's degree.
 As a PhD student, you will conduct research and give lectures.

 Stay up to date on legal news, easily maintain contact with fellow students and with the faculty, and view our job openings.

 The Student Careers Centre is there to help with your career development.
 You can contact them to discuss your options, ambitions and doubts at any time during your studies.

 ‘Most legal degree programmes are quite large scale, but this isn’t the case with International Trade and Investment Law at the University of Amsterdam.
 The small group of students representing many different nationalities makes for an intimate and friendly atmosphere, and this includes the teachers and course directors as well.’Loek Foster, Data & Digital services Lawyer at De Roos Advocaten